Cal Raleigh: 2022: drought-ending home run

 Raleigh started 2022 continuing to struggle to make contact, with an .083 batting average and striking out in 32 percent of his plate appearances in his first nine games.
 He was optioned down to Tacoma on April 28, returning to the Mariners on May 7 after Murphy suffered a dislocated shoulder.
-After another 10 games with a .091 average, Raleigh's bat blossomed, hitting .228 with an .854 on-base plus slugging (OPS) and 24 home runs the rest of the season.
+After batting .091 in the next 10 games, Raleigh's bat blossomed, hitting .228 with an .854 on-base plus slugging (OPS) and 24 home runs the rest of the season.

 On September 30, Raleigh hit a pinch-hit, walk-off home run against Domingo Acevedo of the Athletics to clinch the Mariners' first postseason appearance since 2001, ending the longest active playoff drought amongst the four major North American sports leagues.
-Raleigh finished the 2022 regular season with a .211/.284/.489 slash line, 20 doubles, one triple, and 63 RBI in 119 games.
+Raleigh finished the regular season with a .211/.284/.489 slash line, 20 doubles, one triple, and 63 RBI in 119 games.
 His 27 home runs led MLB catchers and surpassed Mike Zunino for the most home runs by a Mariners catcher in a season.
 He was a finalist at catcher for the American League (AL) Gold Glove and Silver Slugger awards, losing to Jose Trevino of the New York Yankees and Alejandro Kirk of the Toronto Blue Jays, respectively.

 Raleigh also had big hits to start the postseason.
 In the Wild Card Series against the Toronto Blue Jays, Raleigh hit a two-run home run off of Alek Manoah in Game 1.
 In the second game, he hit an RBI single off of Anthony Bass, then scored the winning run.
 However, his offense disappeared in the AL Division Series (ALDS), as he went 1-for-14 in three consecutive losses to the Houston Astros.